128technology/docs/docs/config_multicast.md

 ---
-Title: Multicast
+title: Multicast
-Sidebar_label: Multicast
+sidebar_label: Multicast
 ---

-The following Multicast overview is a condensed collection of information from the [Juniper Multicast Overview](https://www.juniper.net/documentation/us/en/software/junos/multicast/topics/concept/multicast-ip-overview.html).
-Please refer to that document for more in-depth information about Multicast.

-## Overview
-Multicast is a one-to-many distribution of traffic; from one source to multiple destinations that have expressed an interest in receiving the traffic.
-Multicast traffic streams typically contain video, audio, or both, between a single server source and many client receivers.

-A multicast address is used to send a datagram to a set of hosts that can be on different subnetworks and are configured as members of a **multicast group**.

-Individual hosts can join or leave a multicast group at any time.
-There are no restrictions on the physical location or the number of members in a multicast group.
-A host can be a member of more than one multicast group at any time.
-A host does not have to belong to a group to send packets to members of a group.
-Routers use a group membership protocol to learn about the presence of group members on directly attached subnetworks.
-When a host joins a multicast group, it transmits a group membership protocol message for the group or groups that it wants to receive and sets its IP process and network interface card to receive frames addressed to the multicast group.

-Multicast traffic lies between the extremes of unicast (one source, one destination) and broadcast (one source, all destinations).
 Multicast is a “one source, many destinations” method of traffic distribution, meaning only the destinations that explicitly indicate their need to receive the information from a particular source receive the traffic stream.

 Network applications that can function with unicast but are better suited for multicast include collaborative groupware, teleconferencing, periodic or “push” data delivery (stock quotes, sports scores, magazines, newspapers, and advertisements), server or website replication, and distributed interactive simulation (DIS) such as war simulations or virtual reality.
 Any IP network concerned with reducing network resource overhead for one-to-many or many-to-many data or multimedia applications with multiple receivers benefits from multicast.

-A single source of multicast packets finds its way to every interested receiver.
-As with broadcast, the transmitting host generates only a single stream of IP packets, so the load remains constant whether there is one receiver or one million.
-The network routing devices replicate the packets and deliver the packets to the proper receivers, but only the replication role is a new one for routing devices.
-The links leading to subnets consisting of entirely uninterested receivers carry no multicast traffic.
-Multicast minimizes the burden placed on sender, network, and receiver.
+Please refer to the [Juniper Multicast Overview](https://www.juniper.net/documentation/us/en/software/junos/multicast/topics/concept/multicast-ip-overview.html) for more in-depth information about Multicast.

 ## Multicast on the SSR